Tactile-electronics/WearableTechBadgeWorkshop/README.md

 <img src="images/ESP8266-Dev-Board-pinout.jpg" width="600">

-We're using the a few variant breakout boards of the ESP8266 like the WeMos D1 Mini Development Board in the diagram above or the bigger [ESP-12E-CP2102](https://www.ebay.co.uk/itm/Esp8266-Esp-12E-Cp2102-Wifi-Network-Development-Board-Module-For-Node-Mcu-GD/264530529453) variant which is like a cheap version of a microbit.
+We're using the a few variant breakout boards of the ESP8266 like the WeMos D1 Mini Development Board in the diagram above or the bigger [ESP-12E-CP2102](https://www.ebay.co.uk/itm/Esp8266-Esp-12E-Cp2102-Wifi-Network-Development-Board-Module-For-Node-Mcu-GD/264530529453) variant which you can see above with its `GPIO` pin arrangement.
+We'll be using these in our workshops and you'll be able to take them home.

 You can refer to the [MicroPython tutorial for ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/index.html#micropython-tutorial-for-esp8266) for full details, but we've selected.